-- A. When the parties agree that an issue is appropriate to be addressed by an ADR process, they shall seek to agree on a process from among those identified by OPM (see OPM.gov), or shall develop a mutually acceptable process that complies with applicable law.
-If the parties are not able to agree on an acceptable ADR process, the issue shall be deemed not appropriate for ADR under this Agreement. - B. When the parties agree to use an ADR process, all applicable time frames are considered held in abeyance, except for statutory or regulatory time frames the parties do not control or are unable to waive.
+A. When the Parties agree that an issue is appropriate to be addressed by an ADR process, they shall seek to agree on a process from among those identified by OPM (see OPM.gov) or shall develop a mutually acceptable process that complies with applicable law.
+If the Parties are not able to agree on an acceptable ADR process, the issue shall be deemed not appropriate for ADR under this Agreement.